atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide-dev-teams.md

 ## Getting Support

 *...address how development teams get support to get things done in their development AWS accounts... include: 1) organization-specific support needds; 2) support for AWS services - can the dev teams file tickets?...*

+Typically, best practices are:

+For organization-specific usage needs, consult these resources in this order:
+* Review the internal documentation.
+* Interact with the internal community forum.
+* File an internal support ticket.

+For AWS-specific usage needs:
+* Review external documentation.
+* Interact with public community forums.
+Being careful to not disclose company confidential and other sensitive information.
+* File a ticket with AWS Support.
+See internal guidelines and procedures for doing so.